Dr. James R. Coffman - DVM 1962

 2011 Distinguished Alumnus Award

-Dr. James R. Coffman, Manhattan, Kansas, is the recipient of the 2011 Distinguished Alumnus Award.
-This award is presented as part of the 73rd annual Conference for Veterinarians on June 5.
+Dr. James R. Coffman, Manhattan, Kansas, was the recipient of the 2011 Distinguished Alumnus Award.
+The award was presented as part of the 73rd annual Conference for Veterinarians on June 5, 2011.
 The Distinguished Alumnus Award recognizes veterinarians who have had an outstanding career and have contributed to the success of the veterinary profession through service and professional organizations.

 Dr. Coffman earned a bachelor’s degree in 1960, DVM in 1962 and master’s degree in pathology in 1970, all from K-State.
 After earning his DVM, he operated a private equine practice in Wichita from 1962-1965.
 He served on the faculty of the department of surgery and medicine from 1965-1969.
 After two years in private practice in Oklahoma City, Dr. Coffman served as professor of equine medicine at the University of Missouri from 1971-1981.
 He also was director of the Equine Center there from 1973-1977.
 Dr. Coffman returned to K-State in 1981 as the head of the Department of Surgery and Medicine.
 This marked the beginning of his 28 year tenure at K-State where he has served as dean of the college of veterinary medicine from 1984-1987 and provost from 1987-2004.
 For the past two years, he has worked as a volunteer with K-State’s Department of Animal Sciences and Industry, helping in the development of an equine-assisted therapy program.
 He has authored or co-authored more than 120 scientific papers and two books.